 Unlike VeraCrypt, each file in a volume is encrypted and stored individually, so a change to one file does not mean re-uploading an entire encrypted container.

-gocryptfs is command line only, but the setup is very easy.
-Once set up, you can drag-and-drop files to and from the private folder using your regular GUI file manager.
-Alternatively, SiriKali is a GUI frontend compatible with gocryptfs.
+Whilst GoCryptfs is command line only, setup is incredibly straightforward, meaning that even first-time users will have no problem encrypting files.
+Once you have your app up and running, you can drag-and-drop files to and from the private folder using your regular GUI file manager.
+Alternatively, SiriKali is a GUI frontend compatible with GoCryptfs.

 SecureFS and Crysfs are similar EncFS-inspired apps.
 SecureFS fixes the issues with EncFS and is notable for being available for all major platforms, including Windows (requires MS Visual C++ 2015 redistribution package).
 Crysfs' support for Windows is still very experimental, but it fully supports Linux and macOS, and improves on gocrypt and SecureFS by encrypting file metadata and directory structure.